jmejia8/longest-path-julia/README.md

 ## Time Complexity
 This implementation spends, at most, linear time.
-That is, **O**(*E + R*) where *E* is the number of edges and *R* the number of vertices without patents.
+That is, **O**(*E + R*) where *E* is the number of edges and *R* the number of vertices without parents.